Samoan Joe: Professional wrestling career

 After the cancellation of On the Mat, Afamasaga moved on to Australia where he found some success before heading to the United States.
 He spent the last year of his career in the American Wrestling Association, mainly used as a preliminary wrestler against opponents such as Brian Knobs and The Rock 'n' Roll Express (Ricky Morton and Robert Gibson), before retiring around 1989.
 Afamasaga subsequently relocated to Australia where he joined the Church of Jesus Christ of Latter-day Saints and later completed a Mormon mission.
-He later settled in Victoria where he is currently serving on the high council of a Stake presidency.
+He later settled in Victoria where he served on the high council of a Stake presidency.
 During the 2009 Samoa tsunami, he used Twitter to report on conditions in his homeland and, according to his aunt, claimed that "the body count is in the hundreds" but that his family had escaped danger by reaching higher ground.

 Afamasaga appeared in both episodes of On the Mat were chosen to be shown on NZ On Screen in early-2010; the first was a tag team match between him and Lu Leota against Sweet William and Brute Miller (29 July 1980) and the second against Johnny Garcia (17 March 1981).
 On 9 April 2010, Scoop.co.nz reported that On the Mat ranked #3 among the top 10 most watched videos on NZ On Screen.

 A number of New Zealand media personalities have referred to Afamasaga as their favourite wrestlers while watching "On the Mat" as children.
 Wallace Chapman, co-host of the political interview show Back Benches, claimed that his "favourite TV moment" was watching Afamasaga among other "On the Mat" stars as a child.
 Jason Conlan, longtime cartoonist for Pro Wrestling Illustrated, has also claimed that Afamasaga was his favourite wrestler.
 In March 2009, sports columnist Chris Rattue of the New Zealand Herald named several former "On the Mat" stars including Afamasaga as among his "Top 10" favourite wrestlers of all-time.